Home » Homeschooling » Homeschool Curriculum » 10 Reasons to Keep or Change Your Homeschool Curriculum

 8. The material seems dry and boring.

 You can always supplement with more interesting books or DVDs from the library.
+Or you can find good online videos about the subject.

 • Choose something better next time. #LearnToLoveIt